 I think Nicole’s had a real positive impact, particularly working with other organizations,” said Chamber Board member Greg Holmstrom.
 “I think she’s been real interested in the tourism aspect too.
 People often forget it, but tourism is business.
 Supporting your community is business ...
 Either you work together or you sink together.”

 While many of the projects fell into Zempel’s proverbial lap, it was the Chamber Director who was able to recognize their potential and generate the necessary community moral and financial support to bring them into reality.
 Other organizations that have highlighted the Chamber’s work or joined in cooperative efforts include Minnesota Public Radio, the Southwest Initiative Foundation and the University of Minnesota Extension.

 But Zempel excelled with more traditional Chamber endeavors during this period as well, increasing the number of Chamber members by 50 percent, generating successful business focused initiatives such as her “Shop Local” and “Turning Vacant Places to Spaces” campaign as well as a reinvigoration of the Chamber Banquet, which went from years of declining involvement and lucky to break-even ticket sales, to a community highlight that generates a few thousand dollars of profit.

-Page 3 of 3 - “The Chamber Board deserves a lot of credit for their support in all of the Chamber’s successes,” said Zempel.
+“The Chamber Board deserves a lot of credit for their support in all of the Chamber’s successes,” said Zempel.
 “The group drummed up support and interests and Greg [Holmstrom] deserves particular mention for getting us great deals on high quality performance acts for the annual banquet.”

 Spreading her wings